UCSF-MS-DCC/TopoDB/README.md

 # TopoDB
 # Language requirements
-TopoDB requires Ruby version >= 2.5.2.
-We recommend using [rbenv](https://github.com/rbenv/rbenv) to install and manage Ruby versions.
+TopoDB requires Ruby version >= 2.5.2, Ruby on Rails version >= 5.2.0, and bundler version 2.0 .
+We recommend using [rbenv](https://github.com/rbenv/rbenv) to install and manage Ruby gems.
 # Database requirements
 TopoDB is configured to use MySQL as the database component.
 Download and install MySQL prior to installing TopoDB on your system [here](https://dev.mysql.com/downloads/).